TWUOnline/far-centre-guides/pages/10.india/08.LDRS-302-Historical-Concepts-Leadership/03.lesson-notes/01.Unit-l/docs.md

 ### Evaluating group discussions:

 Part of your responsibility as the facilitator will be to evaluate student participation in group discussions.
-You can do this by keeping a student list with you in each class and then providing a score for each student at the end of the class based on the rubric provided below.
+You can do this by keeping a student list with you in each class and then providing a score for each student at the end of the learning lab based on the rubric provided below.

 | **Emerging (0-64%)**                                                                                                                                                                                                                                                                                                               | **Developing (65-89%)**                                                                                                                                                                                                                                                                                                                                           | **Mastering (90-100%)**                                                                                                                                                                                                                                                                                                                                                    |
 |------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|